The course requirements are outlined on the following page: Program Info

 Waiver to the oral qualifying exam will be given if a student, as the first author, has one paper published or accepted for publication at a peer-reviewed international journal, or at a technical conference with selection rate <=40%.

 The written examination for the Computer Science focus area consists of four required topics: Computer Architecture, Operating Systems, Automata, and Algorithms.

 The examination takes place twice a year for all students in May and December.

 A student can take the examination up to two times: Students only need to retake the failed topics in the subsequent attempt.
 Students having any sponsorship via the advisor's research funding or departmental teaching should pass all topics by the end of the second year after admission to the program.
 Other PhD students should pass all topics by the end of the third year after admission to the program.
 The advisor or the program director may request one additional year and one more time for a student to take the examination with a sound reason; for example, the student has made significant progress in research with good publication(s).
 The request needs the approval of the PhD-CS program committee.

 Waiver to the written qualifying examination will be given if the student has passed the required courses (CS 5200, CS 5500, CS 5700 and CS 5720) of the four qualifying examination topics at UCCS with a cumulative GPA of 3.75 or above.
 The program committee will decide if the grade of a transferred class can be used.
 Courses cannot be retaken to increase the GPA in order to qualify for the waiver.

-The purpose of the comprehensive examination, which must be taken before more than 15 credit hours of dissertation is earned, is to ensure that the student possesses the following:
+The purpose of the comprehensive examination is to ensure that the student possesses the following: